Master of Science in Marine Science

 Facilities for Graduate Work

 Facilities for graduate work in marine science are located at the shoreside laboratory of the Marine Science Institute in Port Aransas.
 The institute is located on the Aransas Pass ship channel among the dunes at the tip of Mustang Island, with easy access to bays, beaches, and the Gulf of Mexico.
 Environmental systems nearby include the hypersaline Laguna Madre, seagrass meadows, fresh and salt water marshes, and the continental shelf.
 The Port Aransas facility offers a specialized library, classrooms, laboratories, and a flowing seawater system.
-The institute’s fleet includes a fifty-seven foot trawler (R/V Katy) and ten smaller boats.
+The institute’s fleet includes a 57-foot trawler (R/V Katy) and 10 smaller boats.
 In addition, there is a pool of four-wheel-drive vehicles for work in and around the local habitats.
 The shoreside research and teaching facilities also include a cafeteria, dormitories, and graduate student apartments.

 Graduate students take their early coursework in Austin, including supporting work in other departments.
 Many courses taught in Port Aransas are available to students on the Austin campus via videoteleconference facilities.
 Normally, one or two long semesters are spent in Austin.
 Most students then reside in Port Aransas while they undertake thesis and dissertation research at the Marine Science Institute.
 These students also take additional instruction at the Institute, including organized courses and seminars.